 Pittston Man Sentenced For Involvement In Cocaine Distribution Conspiracy

-The United States Attorney's Office for the Middle District of Pennsylvania announced today that Senior United States District Court Judge Edwin M. Kosik has sentenced Frank Louis Suriano, age 45, of Pittston, Pennsylvania, to 30 months’ imprisonment for his involvement in a conspiracy to distribute more than 500 grams of cocaine between 2002 and April 2012.
+The United States Attorney's Office for the Middle District of Pennsylvania announced that Senior United States District Court Judge Edwin M. Kosik yesterday sentenced Leroy Trudgen, age 58, of Pittston, Pennsylvania, to 97 months’ imprisonment for his involvement in a conspiracy to distribute more than 5 kilograms of cocaine between 2007 and April 2012.